 Pennsylvania severed its ties to the British Crown in May 1776.
 The coup was influential because its participants convinced Continental Congress to declare that all colonial legislatures that derived their power from the Crown should be suppressed.
 Paine took part in this rebellion personally, along with mathematician James Cannon and scientist Thomas Young.
 Benjamin Franklin supported the coup and Pennsylvania’s new constitution, as did others in Continental Congress like Sam Adams and John Adams, despite his reservations about the broadened suffrage.
-All this was happening in the same town where Continental Congress met, making it all the more important.
+All this was happening in the same town, Philadelphia, where Continental Congress met, making it all the more important.
 That critical third or more of the population that favored independence seized the initiative and three other colonies declared their independence from the mother country even before Pennsylvania: South Carolina (March 26th), North Carolina (April 12th), and Rhode Island (May 4th).
 Without these four states, it’s unlikely Continental Congress would’ve tried to break away and form a country.
 The Revolution was both a top-down and grassroots rebellion.